ad-monte/OP-TEE_Application/README.md

 ta_secret is an application that implements AES encription, a hard coded password validator and an access log.

-The app has 3 main functions
+The application has 3 main functions:

 1. Encrypt a plain text file ```ta_secret -e <plain text file> <key> <pwd>```
 2. Decrypt a plain text file ```ta_secret -d <key> <pwd>```